Research and Development (R&D)

-Our R&D team understands that laboratory testing performed with proper equipment is very important for shedding light on your medicinal plants.
+Our Research and Development (R&D) team understands that laboratory testing performed with proper equipment is very important for shedding light on your medicinal plants.
 Plant morphology can vary tremendously based on environmental factors such as: soil conditions, amount of sunlight, frequency of available water, natural fertilization, pollution levels, and even what is living within the plant.

 Any human contact and interaction with the plant will also impact the plant.
 Additional factors, such as how it is harvested, processed, where it is stored, and how long it sits on shelves are also important to consider.
 These factors can impact how the plant develops, matures, reproduces, and what happens at the molecular level to the bio-active alkaloids.

 These differences can be very subtle and even invisible to the eye, but can be extremely important to the effectiveness and safety of your botanical products.